craue/TwigExtensionsBundle/README.md

 # Information

-TwigExtensionsBundle is just a collection of useful Twig extensions.
+TwigExtensionsBundle is a collection of useful Twig extensions for your Symfony2 project.

-A live demo with code examples can be found at http://craue.de/sf2playground/en/CraueTwigExtensions/.
+A live demo with code examples can is available at http://craue.de/sf2playground/en/CraueTwigExtensions/.

-This bundle should be used in conjunction with Symfony2.

 ## DecorateEmptyValueExtension